Global Entrepreneurship Week 2017 By: Galit Zamler

 She is also the founder of "Cassit orthopedics", which manufactures medical braces for developing countries.

-Tamar's many important activities can be read extensively in the Cassit blog.
+One can read about Tamar's many important activities on the Cassit blog.

 The school planned a hackathon for the 4th and 6th grades, lectures by entrepreneurs for students, a lecture for parents on creative thinking, a lesson on positive thinking in the light of inspirational personalities, a sales day for raising initial capital, and a school exhibition on entrepreneurship.